v-rgrace/Viva/Viva/goals/viva-goals-healthy-okr-program/align-okrs-overview.md

 Microsoft Viva Goals is a goal-setting solution that aligns teams to your organization’s strategic priorities to drive results and create a culture of engaged employees focused on achieving common goals.

-Organizing Objectives and Key Results (OKRs) up, down, and across an organization to ensure that everyone is moving in the same direction can help your organization achieve these goals more efficiently.Alignment provides visibility, transparency, and accountability to make sure that everyone in the organization is moving in the same direction.
+Organizing Objectives and Key Results (OKRs) up, down, and across an organization to ensure that everyone is moving in the same direction can help your organization achieve these goals more efficiently.
+Alignment provides visibility, transparency, and accountability to make sure that everyone in the organization is moving in the same direction.

 In this article, you'll learn:

-- How to define alignment and why it's important
+- How to define alignment and why it's important.
-- How to align OKRs up, down, and across an organization
+- How to align OKRs up, down, and across an organization.
-- Best practices for aligning your OKRs
+- Best practices for aligning your OKRs.

 > [!TIP]
 > Writing and aligning OKRs is an iterative process.
 Each quarter that you create, align, and achieve your goals, the better your alignment will become.
 Start by aligning a few of your major goals.